foxcpp/wire/README.md

 **Note 1** By default libwire will be built as a static library, if you want a shared library then you should add `-DBUILD_SHARED_LIBS=ON` flag.
+**Note 2** It's recommended to enable LTO in your compiler to allow cross-object inlining and stuff.

 ### Usage